Come Ye Apart

 God is shooting at us.
 He's shooting His wisdom, a code of ethics, and a revelation of himself.
 I pray that I'll be a clear enough target for Him to hit squarely!

-These devotional thoughts, which appeared in the October 26, 1980 Standard to correlate with the Enduring Word Bible studies series., were written while Howard Culbertson was a missionary in Italy.
+I wrote these devotional thoughts while serving as a missionary in Italy.
+They appeared in the October 26, 1980 Standard to correlate with the Enduring Word Bible studies series.